 Overview

-Hemodynamics is the study of how blood moves through the heart and vessels, and it's quantified through a small set of interrelated measurements — output, pressure, resistance, and valve area — that together describe how efficiently the heart is functioning as a pump.
-This guide walks through eight calculators covering the core hemodynamic values used in cardiology, critical care, and echocardiography, from basic cardiac output to the invasive Gorlin formula used during catheterization.
+Hemodynamics is the study of how blood moves through the heart and vessels, quantified through a small set of related measurements, output, pressure, resistance, valve area, that together describe how well the heart works as a pump.
+This guide walks through eight calculators covering the core hemodynamic values used in cardiology, critical care, and echocardiography, starting with basic cardiac output and ending with the invasive Gorlin formula used during catheterization.

 This content is educational, not medical advice.
-Every formula covered here calculates a specific numeric value from measurements a clinician, sonographer, or monitoring device has already obtained — none of these calculators measure anything directly, diagnose a condition, or replace interpretation by a qualified healthcare professional who has the patient's full clinical picture.
-A value outside the typical reference range is a starting point for further evaluation, not a standalone diagnosis.
-If you're trying to understand your own echocardiogram or catheterization report, bring these calculated values to a conversation with your cardiologist.
+Every formula here calculates a specific numeric value from measurements a clinician, sonographer, or monitoring device has already taken.
+None of these calculators measure anything directly, diagnose a condition, or replace interpretation by a qualified healthcare professional who has the patient's full clinical picture.
+A value outside the typical reference range is a starting point for further evaluation, not a diagnosis on its own.
+If you're trying to make sense of your own echocardiogram or catheterization report, bring these calculated values to your cardiologist.

-The eight tools below build on each other: cardiac output and cardiac index describe overall pump performance, stroke volume and ejection fraction describe per-beat efficiency, cerebral perfusion pressure and pulmonary vascular resistance describe pressure relationships in two specific circulations, and the three valve-area tools describe how much resistance a diseased heart valve is adding to the system.
+The eight tools build on each other.
+Cardiac output and cardiac index describe overall pump performance.
+Stroke volume and ejection fraction describe per-beat efficiency.
+Cerebral perfusion pressure and pulmonary vascular resistance describe pressure relationships in two specific circulations.
+The three valve-area tools describe how much resistance a diseased heart valve adds to the system.

 Step 1: Calculate Overall Pump Performance with Cardiac Output

-Cardiac output is the total volume of blood the heart pumps in one minute, calculated simply as heart rate multiplied by stroke volume, with the result converted from milliliters to liters.
-A normal resting adult cardiac output falls between roughly 4 and 8 liters per minute, though this range rises substantially during exercise, fever, pregnancy, or anemia, since the heart compensates for increased oxygen demand or reduced oxygen-carrying capacity by pumping more blood per minute.
+Cardiac output is the total volume of blood the heart pumps in one minute, calculated as heart rate multiplied by stroke volume, converted from milliliters to liters.
+A normal resting adult cardiac output sits between roughly 4 and 8 liters per minute, though it climbs substantially during exercise, fever, pregnancy, or anemia, since the heart compensates for higher oxygen demand or reduced oxygen-carrying capacity by pumping more per minute.

-Cardiac output can fall for two very different reasons — a slow heart rate (bradycardia) or a small stroke volume (from weak contraction, valve disease, or reduced blood volume) — which is why it's rarely interpreted alone in a clinical setting.
-A cardiologist typically looks at cardiac output alongside heart rate and stroke volume individually to figure out which component is driving an abnormal result, since the treatment for a rate problem is very different from the treatment for a volume or contractility problem.
+Cardiac output can fall for two very different reasons: a slow heart rate, or a small stroke volume from weak contraction, valve disease, or reduced blood volume.
+That's why clinicians rarely interpret it alone.
+A cardiologist typically checks cardiac output alongside heart rate and stroke volume individually to work out which component is driving an abnormal result, since treating a rate problem looks nothing like treating a volume or contractility problem.

 Step 2: Adjust for Body Size with Cardiac Index

-Cardiac index solves a specific limitation of cardiac output: a raw liters-per-minute number doesn't account for the fact that a larger body needs more blood flow than a smaller one to be equally well-perfused.
-Cardiac index divides cardiac output by body surface area (BSA), which is itself calculated from height and weight using the widely used Mosteller formula — the square root of (height in cm multiplied by weight in kg, divided by 3600).
+Cardiac index fixes a specific limitation in cardiac output: a raw liters-per-minute number ignores the fact that a larger body needs more blood flow than a smaller one to stay equally well-perfused.
+Cardiac index divides cardiac output by body surface area, itself calculated from height and weight using the widely used Mosteller formula, the square root of (height in cm times weight in kg, divided by 3600).

-A normal cardiac index falls between about 2.5 and 4.0 liters per minute per square meter, and this normalization is exactly why cardiac index, not raw cardiac output, is the value typically used to diagnose cardiogenic shock in a critical care setting — a cardiac output that looks borderline-acceptable in a very large patient might represent a dangerously low cardiac index once body size is factored in.
-The relationship between the two values also means cardiac index will always be a smaller number than cardiac output for any patient with a BSA greater than 1.0 square meter, which describes almost all adults.
+A normal cardiac index runs between about 2.5 and 4.0 liters per minute per square meter, and this normalization is exactly why cardiac index, not raw cardiac output, gets used to diagnose cardiogenic shock in critical care.
+A cardiac output that looks borderline-acceptable in a very large patient might actually represent a dangerously low cardiac index once body size enters the picture.
+The relationship also means cardiac index will always read lower than cardiac output for any patient with a BSA over 1.0 square meter, which covers nearly all adults.

-The Cardiac Index Calculator calculates BSA automatically from height and weight, then shows both cardiac output and cardiac index side by side with the normal 2.5-4.0 range for context.
+The Cardiac Index Calculator calculates BSA automatically from height and weight, then shows both cardiac output and cardiac index side by side against the normal 2.5-4.0 range.

 Step 3: Measure Per-Beat Efficiency with Stroke Volume and Ejection Fraction

-Stroke volume is the amount of blood the heart's main pumping chamber (the left ventricle) ejects with each heartbeat, calculated as the end-diastolic volume (the amount of blood in the ventricle right before it contracts) minus the end-systolic volume (what's left right after it contracts) — both typically measured by echocardiogram.
-From these same two numbers, ejection fraction is calculated as stroke volume divided by end-diastolic volume, expressed as a percentage, describing what proportion of the ventricle's blood is actually pumped out with each beat.
+Stroke volume is the amount of blood the left ventricle ejects with each heartbeat, calculated as end-diastolic volume (blood in the ventricle right before it contracts) minus end-systolic volume (what's left right after), both typically measured by echocardiogram.
+From those same two numbers, ejection fraction comes out as stroke volume divided by end-diastolic volume, expressed as a percentage, describing what share of the ventricle's blood actually gets pumped out each beat.

-A normal ejection fraction falls roughly between 55% and 70%; values below that range, particularly below 40%, are associated with heart failure with reduced ejection fraction, one of the two major heart failure categories cardiologists distinguish between.
-It's worth noting that ejection fraction measures the fraction of blood ejected, not the absolute volume — a heart with a small end-diastolic volume and a normal ejection fraction percentage can still have an inadequate absolute stroke volume, which is one reason these values are interpreted together rather than in isolation.
+A normal ejection fraction sits roughly between 55% and 70%.
+Values below that, particularly below 40%, track with heart failure with reduced ejection fraction, one of the two major heart failure categories cardiologists distinguish.
+Ejection fraction measures a fraction of blood ejected, not an absolute volume, so a heart with a small end-diastolic volume and a normal ejection fraction percentage can still deliver an inadequate absolute stroke volume.
+That's one reason these values get read together instead of separately.

-The Stroke Volume Calculator takes end-diastolic and end-systolic volumes and returns both stroke volume and ejection fraction, along with an interpretation of where the ejection fraction falls relative to the normal range.
+The Stroke Volume Calculator takes end-diastolic and end-systolic volumes and returns both stroke volume and ejection fraction, plus an interpretation of where ejection fraction falls relative to normal.

 Step 4: Monitor Brain Blood Flow with Cerebral Perfusion Pressure

-Cerebral perfusion pressure (CPP) estimates the net pressure actually driving blood flow into the brain, calculated as mean arterial pressure (MAP) minus intracranial pressure (ICP) — essentially the pressure pushing blood in, minus the pressure inside the skull pushing back.
-This calculation matters most in critical care settings like traumatic brain injury, stroke, or brain hemorrhage, where elevated intracranial pressure can meaningfully reduce the pressure gradient driving blood into brain tissue even when blood pressure itself looks normal.
+Cerebral perfusion pressure (CPP) estimates the net pressure actually driving blood into the brain, calculated as mean arterial pressure minus intracranial pressure, essentially the pressure pushing blood in minus the pressure inside the skull pushing back.
+This matters most in critical care settings like traumatic brain injury, stroke, or brain hemorrhage, where elevated intracranial pressure can meaningfully cut the gradient driving blood into brain tissue even when blood pressure itself looks fine.

-The commonly used target range in critical care is 60 to 80 mmHg; a CPP that falls below roughly 60 mmHg raises concern for inadequate brain perfusion, while pushing MAP too high to compensate for elevated ICP carries its own risks, like worsening cerebral edema.
-Because CPP depends on two separately monitored values that can each change independently, critical care teams typically track both MAP and ICP continuously rather than checking CPP as a single periodic snapshot.
+The commonly used critical care target is 60 to 80 mmHg.
+A CPP below roughly 60 mmHg raises concern for inadequate brain perfusion, while pushing MAP too high to compensate for elevated ICP carries its own risk, worsening cerebral edema among them.
+Because CPP depends on two separately monitored values that can each shift independently, critical care teams typically track MAP and ICP continuously rather than checking CPP as a single periodic snapshot.

-The Cerebral Perfusion Pressure Calculator calculates CPP instantly from MAP and ICP and shows it against the standard 60-80 mmHg target range used in critical care.
+The Cerebral Perfusion Pressure Calculator calculates CPP instantly from MAP and ICP, shown against the standard 60-80 mmHg critical care target.

 Step 5: Assess Lung Circulation Resistance with Pulmonary Vascular Resistance

-Pulmonary vascular resistance (PVR) measures how much resistance the blood encounters as it flows through the lungs, calculated from three values typically obtained during right heart catheterization: mean pulmonary artery pressure, pulmonary capillary wedge pressure (a proxy for left atrial pressure), and cardiac output.
-The formula is PVR = (mean PA pressure − wedge pressure) divided by cardiac output, expressed in Wood units, which can also be converted to dynes by multiplying by 80.
+Pulmonary vascular resistance (PVR) measures how much resistance blood meets flowing through the lungs, calculated from three values typically obtained during right heart catheterization: mean pulmonary artery pressure, pulmonary capillary wedge pressure (a proxy for left atrial pressure), and cardiac output.
+The formula is PVR equals (mean PA pressure minus wedge pressure) divided by cardiac output, expressed in Wood units, convertible to dynes by multiplying by 80.

-A normal PVR is generally under 2 Wood units; values elevated above roughly 2 to 3 Wood units indicate pulmonary hypertension, a condition where the right side of the heart has to work harder against increased resistance and can eventually fail if the elevated resistance isn't identified and treated.
-Because PVR requires invasive pressure measurements, it's typically calculated during a right heart catheterization procedure rather than estimated non-invasively, unlike several of the other hemodynamic values in this guide.
+A normal PVR generally stays under 2 Wood units.
+Values above roughly 2 to 3 Wood units indicate pulmonary hypertension, a condition where the right side of the heart works harder against increased resistance and can eventually fail if that resistance goes unidentified and untreated.
+Because PVR needs invasive pressure measurements, it typically gets calculated during right heart catheterization rather than estimated non-invasively, unlike several other values in this guide.

 The PVR Calculator converts the three catheterization values into PVR in both Wood units and dynes, with the normal range shown for comparison.